The National Museum of the World Writing

 DESIGN PROCESS DIAGRAM

-The location of the museum is centered at ‘The Central Park’ of the city and it provides a place for people around to relax and enjoy open green nature of the town and scenes around the city to view from their high-rise residential or office towers.
-By the given context on the site, we intended to use the landscape as to be a major part of the design element and wanted the museum building to be a simple form to reflect the surroundings as if the ideas of writings and various systems are hidden behind the nature.
-Having understood vast and various types of writing systems, we, in reverse, tried to minimize visual implication on a form during the design process.
-We simply start to draw our imagination on the given site as if we are writing on the notebook with letters in various written characters from countries in the world.
+The location of the museum is centered at ‘The Central Park’ of the city and it provides a place for people around to relax and enjoy open green nature of the town and sceneries around the city to view from their high-rise residential or office towers.
+By the given context on the site, we intended to use the landscape as to be a major part of the design element and wanted the museum building to be a simple form to reflect the surroundings together with characteristics of writings and their various systems.
+In order to achieve our goal, we simply start to draw our imagination on the given site as if we are writing on the notebook with letters in various written characters from countries in the world.

-Parts of written characters on landscape arevertically erected to be viewed from the horizontal landscape.
+Parts of written characters on landscape are vertically erected to be viewed from the horizontal landscape by preserving parking space underground to minimize excavation on the reclaimed land.
 Vertically standing letters are engraved to the wall.
-Two main rectangular buildings are inter-connected by the wall which becomes bridges of two buildings and they becomes transitional space from A exhibition to B, library to cafeteria, office to canteen, etc. giving various and continuous exhibition space.
+Two main rectangular buildings are inter-connected by the wall which becomes bridges of two buildings and they become transitional space from A exhibition to B, library to cafeteria, office to canteen, etc. giving various and continuous exhibition space in sequential circulation.

-The rectangular main masses clothed with reflective corrugated metal panels are mingled into the landscape.
-The existence of the form is disappeared into the nature yet it stands still.
-At the end, the architecture of the world writing is concluded as an art of conglomeration explicitly in landscape and implicitly behind built facade.
+Two rectangular main masses clothed with reflective corrugated metal panels are disappeared into the landscape.
+The existence of the form is invisible into the nature yet it stands still.
+At the end, The architecture of the world writing is concluded as an art of conglomeration implicitly in landscape and explicitly behind built facade.